ryanozx/tp/docs/DeveloperGuide.md

 * 3a.
 The given tag is invalid. (already there for add, not there for delete)

     * 3a1.
-AddressBook shows an error message.
+HRMate shows an error message.

       Use case resumes at step 2.